sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ```

-**Watch Out!** in case you try to adquire an spin lock aready adquierd by you, you will spin waiting for youself to release the lock, being efectively in a deadlock.
+**Watch Out!** in case you try to adquire an spin lock aready adquired by you, you will spin waiting for youself to release the lock, being efectively in a deadlock.
 Example, try the following:

 ```